OMIndependent/quswan/src/liveblogs/som/som8.md

 Out of curiosity, I head downstairs to the right of the seed's dais.
 The hall and its chambers there are empty...I'm guessing that these are Luka's chambers...

-I have so many questions so far at this point now:<br/>
+I have so many questions so far at this point now:<brid="liveblog" />
-**Why would Major Dyluck want to go into a witch's castle for?<br/>
+**Why would Major Dyluck want to go into a witch's castle for?<brid="liveblog" />
-Why is there a cave behind a waterfall near the Water Palace?<br/>
+Why is there a cave behind a waterfall near the Water Palace?<brid="liveblog" />
-Could that be Luka's secret hideout or something?<br/>
+Could that be Luka's secret hideout or something?<brid="liveblog" />
-Is the King of Pandora already secretly allies with the Empire?<br/>
+Is the King of Pandora already secretly allies with the Empire?<brid="liveblog" />
-Or, is Jema working for the Empire as a spy?<br/>
+Or, is Jema working for the Empire as a spy?<brid="liveblog" />
-Or maybe he has some other motives?<br/>
+Or maybe he has some other motives?<brid="liveblog" />
 Why would the Empire want to have their hands on the Mana Fortress for?
 Is it for the usual goal: Conquest of the entire world?**